BurntSushi/globset/README.md

   as UTF-16, latin-1, GBK, EUC-JP, Shift_JIS and more.
 (Some support for automatically detecting UTF-16 is provided.
 Other text encodings must be specifically specified with the `-E/--encoding` flag.)
-* ripgrep supports searching files compressed in a common format (gzip, xz, lzma, bzip2 or lz4) with the `-z/--search-zip` flag.
+* ripgrep supports searching files compressed in a common format (brotli, bzip2, gzip, lz4, lzma, xz, or zstandard) with the `-z/--search-zip` flag.
 * ripgrep supports arbitrary input preprocessing filters which could be PDF text extraction, less supported decompression, decrypting, automatic encoding detection and so on.